Concrete is the most commonly used man-made substance on the planet, second only to water as the most utilised resource.

 In the early years of the 20th century, reinforced concrete was mostly used for utilitarian buildings and structures, such as warehouses and factories, bridges and roads.

-The period between the First World War (1914-1918) and the Second World War (1939-1945) saw architects embracing the exciting freedoms and design possibilities of the new material, including arches, spiral shapes and curved forms.
+The period between the First World War (1914 to 1918) and the Second World War (1939 to 1945) saw architects embracing the exciting freedoms and design possibilities of the new material, including arches, spiral shapes and curved forms.

 Mendelsohn was one of several refugee architects who fled Nazi Germany for Britain in the 1930s bringing new technical knowledge and Modernist ideas with them.